vitasrutek/picamera_2-overlay/README.md

 # picamera_2-overlay
-overlay for live streaming from RaspberryPi camera on Bullseye
+overlay for live streaming from RaspberryPi camera on Bookworm.

 # picamera-overlay
-Simple text (or whatever) overlay for picamera web stream (tested on Raspberry OS Bullseye (64bit) with libcamera)
+Simple text (or whatever) overlay for picamera web stream (tested on Raspberry OS Bookworm (32bit) with libcamera on RaspberryPi Zero2)

 Due to my limited skills in Python and PHP, any better programmer can do it better.
 But this is probably better solution than annotationtext directly from picamera.
 Overlay is realized with picamera web stream and side running PHP for showing wanted values (for my purpose uptime, temp sensor and CPU temp).
 Next choise is link for capturing JPG photo in day or night.